Stability of 2-Parameter Persistent Homology: Introduction

-For Euclidean data, Phillips, Wang, and Zheng introduced an alternative construction, the \emph{kernel distance filtration}, which exhibits similar robustness properties \cite{phillips2015geometric}.
+For Euclidean data, Phillips, Wang, and Zheng~\cite{phillips2015geometric} introduced an alternative construction, the \emph{kernel distance filtration}, which exhibits similar robustness properties.
 This filtration is determined by a kernel density function, and so depends on a choice of bandwidth parameter.
 Subsequently,~\cite{bobrowski2017topological} directly studied the superlevel persistent homology of a kernel density function and its statistical properties.

-Blumberg, Gal, Mandell, and Pancia studied distributions of barcodes induced by samples of a fixed size drawn from metric measure spaces~\cite{blumberg2014robust}.
-The authors proved that their invariants satisfy a stability result with respect to the Gromov-Prohorov distance on metric measure spaces and the Prohorov distance on distributions.
+Blumberg et al.~\cite{blumberg2014robust} studied distributions of barcodes induced by samples of a fixed size drawn from metric measure spaces.
+The authors proved that their invariants satisfy a stability result with respect to the Gromov--Prohorov distance on metric measure spaces and the Prohorov distance on distributions.
 This implies that the invariants are robust to outliers.
 These invariants depend on a choice of fixed size for the subsamples, which reflects the local feature scale of the data.

-In the multiparameter setting, Rolle and Scoccola have recently shown that if instead of using the Prohorov distance to formulate \cref{Thm:Degree_Rips_Stab}, one uses the maximum of the Prohorov and Hausdorff distances (the Prohorov-Hausdorff metric), then the bounds of \cref{Thm:Degree_Rips_Stab} strengthen to Lipschitz bounds \cite[\S 6.5]{scoccola2020locally}, \cite{rolle2020stable}.
+In the multiparameter setting, Rolle and Scoccola \cite{rolle2020stable}, \cite[\S 6.5]{scoccola2020locally} have recently shown that if instead of using the Prohorov distance to formulate \cref{Thm:Degree_Rips_Stab}, one uses the maximum of the Prohorov and Hausdorff distances (the Prohorov-Hausdorff metric), then the bounds of \cref{Thm:Degree_Rips_Stab} strengthen to Lipschitz bounds.
 In fact, their result is more general, concerning 3-parameter Rips filtrations associated to metric probability spaces.
 Rolle and Scoccola apply this result to prove the stability and consistency of a clustering scheme.
 However, the Prohorov-Hausdorff metric used to formulate these stability results is not robust to outliers.

 In the case where one data set is a subset of the other, recent work of Jardine \cite{jardine2020persistent} presents another approach to the stability of degree-Rips bifiltrations.
 This approach yields a stability theorem phrased in terms of homotopy commutative interleavings (a weaker notion than the homotopy coherent interleavings used here and in~\cite{rolle2020stable}) and a metric on data sets which is bounded below by the Prohorov-Hausdorff metric.